AlexandreFoley/QuantiT/Readme.md

 For python, I suggest using anaconda or miniconda, because this make installing some of the additionnal (and optionnal) cuda libraries significantly easier
 If you want cuda, install cuda10.2, the latest supported version.

-Pytorch can make use of a BLAS and of LAPACK, and require CMake to build (as does QuanTT).
+Pytorch can make use of a BLAS and of LAPACK, and require CMake to build (as does QuantiT).
 With conda, you can install all the necessary components with the following commands:

 	# install MKL (intel's blas and lapack implementation) and other things.